openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 We could have the installer generate an Ignition config that includes all of the assets required for launching the single node cluster (including TLS certificates and keys).
 When booting a machine with CoreOS and this Ignition configuration, the Ignition config would lay down the control plane operator static pods and create a static pod that functions as `cluster-bootstrap` This pod should delete itself after it is done applying the OCP assets to the control plane.
+The disadvantage in this approach is that it's very different than the regular installation flow which involve a bootstrap node.
+It also adds more challenges such as:
+1. The installer machine (usually the Admin laptop) will need to pull 20 container images in order to render the Ignition.
+2. The installer will need to know the node IP in advance for rendering etcd certificates

 ### Preserve etcd database instead of a snapshot